HirotakaDango/ArtCODE/README.md

-Note: The beginning of this project is from my school assignment, and I want to develop even further to make it really better.
+Note: My name is Ray, the beginning of this project is from my school assignment, and I want to develop even further to make it really better.
 Development progress still far from complete.
 I will update as possible for this zero cost website.